-- 7. Reassessment (known as 'referral') may be taken when a student fails to progress to Year 2 or the Final Year of the BSc (Hons) in Accounting with/without Industrial/Professional Experience programme.
-A student will fail to progress when an individual course unit mark is below the compensation zone (i.e., 29% or less) or the maximum amount of compensation (40 credits) has been exceeded.
-Referrals can be offered in course units up to a maximum of 80 credits.
-(22, 27) - 8.
-Referred assessment will be designed to assess the achievement of the same intended learning outcomes but need not be of the same form as that originally used.
+- 9. Referred assessment will be designed to assess the achievement of the same intended learning outcomes but need not be of the same form as that originally used.
 The referred assessment will normally take place in the same academic year as the original assessment to enable the student to progress as originally intended.
-(22) - 9.
-Referrals in Year 1 and Year 2 of the BSc (Hons) Accounting with/without Industrial/Professional Experience will be offered subject to satisfactory work, attendance, and engagement (see point 11).
+(22) - 10.
+Referrals in Year 1 and Year 2 of the BSc (Hons) International Management will be offered subject to satisfactory work, attendance, and engagement (see point 12).
 The Examination Board has the authority to decide which course units are retaken and the decision of the Examination Board is final.
-(24, 27) - 10.
-Referrals are not permitted in the final year of the BSc (Hons) Accounting with/without Industrial /Professional Experience programme unless it is a requirement of a professional, statutory or regulatory body (PSRB) or the Education and Skills Funding Agency (ESFA).
-(22, 30, 45) - 11.
+(24, 27) - 11.
+Referrals are not permitted in Year 4 of the BSc (Hons) International Management programme unless it is a requirement of a professional, statutory or regulatory body (PSRB) or the Education and Skills Funding Agency (ESFA).
+(22, 30, 45) - 12.
 If an Examination Board has documented evidence that, (a) a student's work, attendance, or engagement have been unsatisfactory, and (b) the student has been formally warned of the unsatisfactory work, attendance, or engagement, but has not shown significant improvement acceptable to the Board, then the Board has the right to refuse referred assessment.
 See Regulation XX Work and Attendance of Students and the Policy on Recording and Monitoring Attendance.
-(23) - 12.
-Referrals, other than those for designated compulsory course units, are compensatable, provided that a student has not already used the maximum 40 credits of compensation at the first attempt.
-(20) - 13.
-Referrals in designated compulsory course units cannot be compensated and must be passed at 40%.
-(21) - 14.
+(23) - 13.
+Referrals are compensatable, provided that a student has not already used the maximum 40 credits of compensation at the first attempt.
+(20) - 14.
 Referrals are capped at the lowest compensatable mark (30%) unless the previous mark was in the compensation zone, in which case the original mark will stand.
 If a student fails a referred assessment, where the original mark was in the compensation zone (between 30% and 39%), the original mark stands and the student has failed to achieve the required credit for progressing (see point 17).
 (28)